Kusal Mendis: Making a mark in the international arena (2016–2018)

-Ups and downs
+Ups and downs (2018-2020)

 Mendis was totally out of form during the 2018 Asia Cup, where he was dismissed for naught in both games against Bangladesh and Afghanistan.
-His place in the team was in doubt with poor performances, where he was omitted from the England tour in Sri Lanka.
+His place in the team was in doubt with poor performances, and he was omitted from the England tour in Sri Lanka.
 But during the ODI series, Mendis was called into the squad for the remainder of the series against England, as a replacement for Kusal Perera, who suffered a quad strain in the second ODI.
 In his comeback match, he was again dismissed for naught.
 In the fourth ODI, he batted in the middle order and scored only 5 runs and England won the series 3–0.
 In the last match, Mendis batted in the number-4 position.
-After 24 innings without a fifty, he scored a 30-ball half century in the match with 6 huge sixes.
-Sri Lanka won the match by 219 runs in D/L method.
+After 24 innings without a fifty, he scored a 30-ball half-century in the match with 6 huge sixes.
+Sri Lanka won the match by 219 runs in the DLS method.

 During the first Test against New Zealand in late 2018, Mendis scored his sixth Test century.
-Mendis along with Angelo Mathews batted all over fourth day, which was the fifth time that Sri Lankan pair had done that in Test history.
-On the fifth day, they put on an unbeaten double century partnership which overall lasts for 115 wicketless overs for New Zealanders.
-With rain interrupted, the match was ended in a draw.
+Mendis along with Angelo Mathews batted all over the fourth day, which was the fifth time that the Sri Lankan pair had done that in Test history.
+On the fifth day, they put on an unbeaten double-century partnership which overall lasted for 115 wicketless overs for New Zealanders.
+With rain interruption, the match ended in a draw.
 The partnership of 246, was also Sri Lanka's highest for any wicket against New Zealand and also Sri Lanka's highest in the second innings of a Test.
-It was the first time a Sri Lankan pair has added 200-plus runs in the second innings of a Test outside Asia.
+It was the first time a Sri Lankan pair had added 200-plus runs in the second innings of a Test outside Asia.